 A visit to The Bunkers is indeed an opportunity to explore the unspoiled nature of Belgium.
 Situated in the rural area by the North-Eastern seaside of the Belgian coast, Knokke-Heist is best known for its beautiful shorelines and beaches and for the dike system from which the area originated.

 The original floors of concrete and large rocks can still be found in the old barn, which is now home to the B&B. Design furniture are handpicked to craft a spirit of a contemporary guest house.

 Vipp lamps and side tables are found in all rooms as functional bedtime assistants.

 Sinks in the bathrooms are custom-made from the same concrete used on the floor.
 Only black accessories from Vipp interrupt the grey monochrome colour scheme.

-The family had a tunnel dug out 1.5 meters under ground between the main house and the combined pool and sauna, situated in the basement of the B&B. The green colour of the pool is typical for Belgium.
-The jade-coloured pool is typical for Belgium.
+The family had a tunnel dug out 1.5 meters under ground between the main house and the combined pool and sauna, situated in the basement of the B&B. The jade-coloured pool is typical for Belgium.